cbueker-it/debian-secure-build/README.md

 - Complete the installation.
 - Remove the USB installation media.
 - Reboot into the installed Debian system.
-- Red box: `Choose software to install` identifies the installer stage used to select workstation software.
+- `Choose software to install` identifies the installer stage used to select workstation software.
-- Red box: `Cinnamon` shows the desktop environment selected for the Debian workstation.
+- `Cinnamon` shows the desktop environment selected for the Debian workstation.
-- Red box: unchecked server roles show the system was not configured as a web server or SSH server during installation.
+- Unchecked server roles show the system was not configured as a web server or SSH server during installation.
-- Red box: `standard system utilities` shows standard Debian system tools were included.
+- `standard system utilities` shows standard Debian system tools were included.

 <img src="images/software-selection.jpg" alt="Workstation Software Selection" width="700"/>

-## First Boot Hostname and User Verification
+First Boot Hostname and User Verification

 - Boot into the installed Debian system.
 - Enter the encryption passphrase during startup.